 - 1. Ensure the computer you want to upgrade meets the prerequisites for the latest version of MailMarshal. - You must enable the Windows Authentication feature in IIS. - 2.
 Ensure the Microsoft SQL Server is a supported version.
-For upgrade from 8.2.3 to 10.0, no change in SQL Server is required. - 3.
+For supported direct upgrades, no change in SQL Server is required. - 3.
 Log on as a local administrator to the MailMarshal Array Manager computer. - 4.
 Verify anti-virus exclusions. - 5.
 Back up your MailMarshal configuration.
-In MailMarshal 8.2, use the Configurator to create a backup.
-You can also use the MMExportCfg command line tool. - 6.
+Use the MailMarshal 10.X Management Console or the MailMarshal 8.X Configurator You can also use the MMExportCfg command line tool. - 6.
 Close any running MailMarshal user interfaces (Configurator, Console, and web interfaces). - 7.
 Run the MailMarshal setup program from the installation package. - 8.
 On the Setup tab, click Install MailMarshal.
 On the Welcome window, the setup program displays the current version of MailMarshal and the version to which it will upgrade.
 Click Next. - 9.
 On the License Agreement window, carefully read the license information. - 10.
 Click I accept the terms of the license agreement, and then click Next. - 11.
 On the Ready to Install window, click Install. - 12.
 If you are upgrading from version 8.X: